rancher-sandbox/rancher-desktop/docs/networking/windows/rancher-desktop-networking.md

 - **socketFile**: This is the path to the `.sock` file for the UNIX socket connection established between the Rancher Desktop guest agent and the `wsl-proxy`.
 If not provided, the default value of `/run/wsl-proxy.sock` is used.

 - **upstreamAddress**: This is the IP address associated with the upstream server to use.
-It corresponds to the address of the veth pair connecting the default namespace to the network namespace, specifically `veth-rd1`.
-The default value is `192.168.1.2`.
+It corresponds to the address of the veth pair connecting the default namespace to the network namespace, specifically `veth-rd-ns`.
+The default value is `192.168.143.1`.

 ## Process Timelines: